 Watch Prof Bowen Video on MDS Clinical Trials

-In this video Professor David Bowen, Consultant Haematologist at St James University Hospital, Leeds, explains why clinical trials are key in the development of new treatments for MDS.
+In the second video of this series, Professor David Bowen, Consultant Haematologist at St James University Hospital, Leeds, explains why clinical trials are key in the development of new treatments for MDS.

 Prof Bowen is an honorary professor of Myeloid Leukemia Studies and Consultant Hematologist at St. James’s Institute of Oncology, Leeds, in the United Kingdom.

 He is chief and co-investigator for several national MDS clinical trials and a member of the NICE Appraisal Committee evaluating cost-effectiveness of newly licensed drugs for potential use within the UK NHS.
 He also co-chairs the Steering Committee of the EUMDS Registry Trial.

 We usually do Phase III clinical trials where we are testing a new drug against whatever is considered to be standard or a dummy - a placebo.